SPARK ANIMATION 2017: CONFERENCE

 “LOU” ©2017 Disney•Pixar.
 All Rights Reserved.

 Sunday - October 29, 9:00 AM

 WALT DISNEY ANIMATION STUDIOS: VISUAL DEVELOPMENT & CHARACTER DESIGN

-moderator: Jorge R. Gutiérrez with Lorelay Bové & Neysa Bové
+with Jorge R. Gutiérrez · Moderated by Lorelay Bové & Neysa Bové

 Join artists Lorelay Bove (Gigantic, Big Hero 6, Wreck-It Ralph, Winnie the Pooh, Tangled, The Princess & the Frog) and Neysa Bove (Gigantic, Ralph Breaks the Internet: Wreck-it Ralph 2, Moana) as they share the process of visual development — including character and costume design — at Walt Disney Animation Studios.

 ANIMAL LOGIC: FINDING THE CREATIVE ZEN IN THE LEGO NINJAGO MOVIE

 with Jeremy Stewart · Moderated by Jean Pascal LeBlanc, John Rix, Joshua Nunn & Mark Theriault